 An online warning states that using a cell phone while charging is dangerous due to increased radiation and potential for explosion or electrocution.
 Is this true or false?

-Let’s first take a look at the most recent warning regarding the use of cell phones while charging.
+Let’s first take a look at a recent warning regarding the use of cell phones while charging.
 The text below was posted on Facebook in late January 2014, and had over 100,000 shares in its first week.

 PLS.
 SHARE THIS TO ALL RELATIVES & FRIENDS!!!